eShine Boat Care

 HST Harmonized tax (GST & PST)

-Licence Boat license issued by Services Canada
+Licence Boat licence issued by Services Canada

-MOT Ministry of Transportion (provincial government)
+MOT Ministry of Transportation (provincial government)

-NAFTA North American Free Trade Agreement (import duty)
+NAFTANorth American Free Trade Agreement (duty)

 RIV Canadian Registrar of Imported Vehicles